Why Elect S Corp Tax Status for Your LLC?

 How Does the Tax Cuts and Jobs Act Affect My LLC?

-The Tax Cuts and Jobs Act of 2017 included a 20% deduction of “qualified business income” for the owners of pass-through entities.
-Qualified business income is the net profit your business earns during the year.
+Section 199A of The Tax Cuts and Jobs Act of 2017 provides qualifying business owners of pass-through entities with a 20 percent deduction of their income.
+This essentially means that your income taxes are reduced by 20 percent.
+The law specifically stipulates this deduction on qualified business income, which is the net profit your business earns during the year.
 If you elect S corp status, the deduction will not apply to profits paid out as wages.
 For more details on how this may or may not work for your business, see the IRS’s FAQ page or speak with a tax professional.

 Electing S corp status for your LLC is a fairly simple process, provided that you already meet the ownership requirements.
 If your business qualifies, all you have to do is file IRS Form 2553 before March 15, and your LLC will be taxed as an S corp for the current tax year.